riptano/cdm/docs/schema/cassandra.rst

     class MyInstaller(Installer, SimpleCQLSchema):
         pass

-Put your schema in schema.cql, and it will automatically be picked up and loaded, splitting the statements on :code:`;`;
+Put your schema in schema.cql, and it will automatically be picked up and loaded, splitting the statements on :code:`;`.

 CQLEngine Models
 ------------------